Zibsun/leands/docs/prioritization.md

 ## Hypotheses Prioritization Session

-Every stakeholder and team member may have a different Confidence and opinion about Efforts and Impact for each item in the backlog.
+Every stakeholder and team member may have a different opinion about Confidence, Efforts, and Impact for each item in the backlog.
 A joint session will help to get everyone on the same page.
 There are many ways to do that.
 Planning Poker is one of the interesting ones:

 ![Planning Poker Cards](_images/prioritization-pokercards.png)

 Let's see how it might work with Efforts.

-1. First, players pick the baseline hypothesis (ideally, a straightforward one).
+1. First, players pick the baseline hypothesis (ideally, the most simplistic to implement).
 Assign 1 Story Point to it.
 2. Everyone gets the deck with a Fibonacci series.
 3. A host announces the following hypothesis.
 4. Players estimate how much the hypothesis differs from the base one and place an appropriate card face-down on the table.